sunshowers-code/lifetime-variance/src/ch01-01-building-an-intuition.md

 {{#rustdoc_include ../code/ch01-01-building-an-intuition/cell-counterexample/src/main.rs:all}}
 ```

-It isn't just `Cell` which is problematic in this way. `RefCell`, `OnceCell`,
+It isn't just `&mut` which is problematic in this way.
+This also occurs with any sort of interior
-`Mutex`, `&mut` references -- anything "inside" some sort of mutable context has
+mutability, like `RefCell`, `OnceCell`, or `Mutex` -- anything inside some sort of mutable context
-this issue.
+has this issue.

 Now, what about a hypothetical "lengthener" function?
 ```rust,does_not_compile
 {{#rustdoc_include ../code/ch01-01-building-an-intuition/lifetime-lengthener/src/main.rs:all}}
 ```

-This is obviously bogus, right?
+This is clearly bogus, right?
 You can't just turn an arbitrary borrowed string
 and make it last the duration of the entire process.
 Similarly:
 ```rust,does_not_compile
 {{#rustdoc_include ../code/ch01-01-building-an-intuition/cell-lengthener/src/main.rs:all}}